In order to obtain either a national identification number or a D number, you must do the following:

 - Foreigners who come to work in Norway for less than six months will not be given a national ID number.
 Instead, they will be allocated a D number.

-- If you intend to stay in Norway for more than six months, you must apply for a national ID number by reporting a move to Norway.
-If you have previously been allocated a D number, you must subsequently only use your national ID number.
+- If you intend to stay in Norway for more than six months, you must apply for a national identification number by reporting a move to Norway.
+If you have previously been allocated a D number, you must subsequently only use your national identification number.

-- You must use your national ID number or D number every time you come to Norway to work.
+- You must use your national identification number or D number every time you come to Norway to work.
 You must also state this number when you request a new tax deduction card.

 Opening a bank account in Norway

-- You must have a Norwegian national ID number or D number to open a bank account in Norway.
+- You must have a Norwegian national identification number or D number to open a bank account in Norway.
 Banks may order a D number in some cases.

 - You should have a bank account in Norway that your employer can pay your salary into, and that the Norwegian Tax Administration can transfer any excess tax deductions into where applicable.